mhogrefe/malachite/malachite-lints/README.md

 load-bearing) or when the other operand is not a literal.
 Distinct from `redundant_from_in_comparison`, which is about comparing a *bignum* with `Bignum::from(primitive)`.

+### `use_split_in_half`

+Flags calling both `upper_half()` and `lower_half()` on the same value within one function body:
+`split_in_half()` produces both halves in one call, so the pair collapses into a single destructuring, `let (hi, lo) = t.split_in_half()`.
+To keep the lint sound, it only considers receivers that are immutable locals of non-mutable-reference type, whose value therefore cannot change between the two calls, and it verifies that the methods resolve to malachite-base's `SplitInHalf` trait.
+Calls inside macro expansions are ignored, which also spares macros that take one half or the other per invocation.

 ### `use_square`

 Flags multiplying a bignum by itself (`&x * &x`) and raising one to the power of 2 (`x.pow(2)`,